 The Fund was established by a Trust Deed dated 29 October 1937 and is currently regulated by the Trust Deed and Rules dated 25 June 1999, as amended by subsequent supplemental deeds ("the Rules").
-The Trustee, which is a corporate trustee, manages the Fund with the aim of providing pension benefits for Officers in the British Merchant Navy, their dependants, and others connected with the British Merchant Navy.
+The Trustee, which is a corporate trustee, manages the Fund with the aim of providing pension benefits for Officers in the British Merchant Navy, and their dependants.

 The MNOPF was contracted-out of the State Second Pension under the provisions of the Occupational Pension Schemes (Contracting-Out) Regulations 1996 until 31 March 2016 when the Fund closed to future defined benefit accrual.
 The Fund currently provides defined benefits for over 25,000 members and their dependants.
 On 1 August 2015 the Fund introduced money purchase benefits and, on 1 April 2016, opened a Money Purchase Section.
-Money purchase benefits are currently provided for approximately 1,000 members.
+From 31 March 2018, the Money Purchase Section was closed to new contributions and, on 11 May 2018, all benefits in the Money Purchase Section designated to members were transferred, by bulk transfer without member consent, to the Trustee of the Ensign Retirement Plan.
+The Money Purchase Section will be formally wound up through the signing of a deed of termination.